ctools/ctools/doc/source/user_manual/getting_started/response.rst

 .. note ::

-   Instrument response functions are so far only available for a fixed zenith angle of 20 deg.
-Therefore, no zenith or azimuth angle dependence has been implented in the CTA response functions, but the dependence can be handled by cutting the data into short time segments (typically of 30 minutes in length), and by specifying specific response functions for each segment.
+   Instrument response functions are so far only provided for a fixed zenith angle of 20 deg.
+Therefore, no zenith or azimuth angle dependence has been implemented so far.

 Installing the CTA calibration database